 SEO is a process that aims at improving websites’ rank in a search engine.
 You want your page to appear in the top 10 results, therefore, you are most focused on the organic traffic.
 But how do you get there?

-Measuring SEO results is fundamental if you want to learn how your strategies are working and how the audience is responding to every change you implement.
+Measuring SEO performance is fundamental if you want to learn how your strategies are working and how the audience is responding to every change you implement.
 It will put you through the hoops but once you master the art of optimization, none of this will matter.
 It’ll be worth it.

 The Importance of SEO